Mark12a/Machine_Learning/README.md

 BUPT Summer Course
 ------
-Partly implement the Machine-Learning Algorithms Discuss is always welcomed
+Partly implement the Machine-Learning Algorithms
+All Discuss are always welcomed